 This video of the Lost Mine Trail provides a 360 degree view of the end of the trail, along with some footage that we took while hiking the trail.
 Even the video doesn't do justice to actually being on the trail and experiencing the cool air, sounds of wildlife, and the never-ending beautiful surrounding views.

 A few short miles from the Lost Mine Trail head is the Chisos Basin area.
 It is home to the Chisos Mountains Lodge and Restaurant.
 The restaurant has very good food, the prices are reasonable, and the mountain views inside the restaurant are also excellent.
 The restaurant is shown on the left of the picture of Casa Grande below...

-The Chisos Basin also has camping facilities available - mainly for tent campers.
+The Chisos Basin also has camping facilities available - mainly for tent camping.
 There are no electric, water or sewer hookups for RVs.
-The road to the Chisos Basin has several hairpin turns, so the park restricts camping to motor homes greater than 24 feet in length, and travel trailers greater than 20 feet in length.
+The road to the Chisos Basin has several hairpin turns, so the park restricts camping to motorhomes greater than 24 feet in length, and travel trailers greater than 20 feet in length.

 If you have hiked your limit for one day and just happen to be in the Chisos Basin, there's a great little hike called the Window View Trail.
 The hike is just .3 miles long and provides some excellent scenery, including the Window View.